OA and National Planning Integration

 3.1.1 The rationale for planning integration

-The 2025 SNA's new chapters on well-being and sustainability (Chapters 34-35) provide the conceptual foundation for this integration.
-The SNA now recognises that "the distribution of household income, consumption, saving and wealth" and "a broader set of standard tables for labour input" are part of the integrated national accounts framework, while other dimensions of well-being and sustainability "can be addressed through a suite of thematic and extended accounts"[2:1].
+The 2025 SNA's new chapters on well-being and sustainability (Chapters 34-35) identify other dimensions of well-being and sustainability that "can be addressed through a suite of thematic and extended accounts"[2].
 Ocean accounts are precisely such a thematic account, providing standardised data on marine natural capital stocks, ocean ecosystem service flows, and the depletion-adjusted economic contribution of ocean sectors that development plans should consider.

-The WAVES (Wealth Accounting and Valuation of Ecosystem Services) methodology, developed by the World Bank, demonstrates how natural capital accounting can be integrated into development planning[3].
-WAVES emphasises that natural capital -- including fisheries, mangroves, coral reefs, and other marine assets -- should be treated alongside produced and human capital when assessing a country's total wealth and development trajectory.
-Countries that have implemented WAVES-type approaches report that natural capital data changed the framing of policy debates by making visible the asset base upon which resource-dependent sectors rely.
+The Wealth Accounting and the Valuation of Ecosystem Services (WAVES) partnership (2012--2021) demonstrated that natural capital—including fisheries, mangroves, coral reefs, and other marine assets—should be treated alongside produced and human capital when assessing a country's total wealth and development trajectory[3].
+WAVES activities were subsequently transitioned to the Global Program on Sustainability (GPS), hosted at the World Bank.
 Ocean accounts extend this approach to the marine domain, providing the specific data structures needed to incorporate ocean wealth into comprehensive wealth assessments.

 3.1.2 Entry points in the planning cycle

 National development plans typically follow a multi-year cycle comprising situation analysis, priority setting, strategy formulation, implementation programming, and monitoring and evaluation.
-Ocean accounts can inform each stage of this cycle, but the governance design must ensure that account outputs are available in the right format at the right time.
+The governance design must ensure that account outputs are available in the right format at the right time.
 The most important entry points are:

 Situation analysis and diagnostics.
 At the outset of a planning cycle, governments assess the current state of the economy, society, and environment.
 Ocean accounts provide a structured evidence base for this assessment: ocean economy thematic accounts (TG-2.5 Structure and Function of the Ocean Economy) quantify the sector's contribution to GDP, employment, and exports; asset accounts (TG-3.1 Asset Accounts) reveal whether marine natural capital is being maintained or depleted; and ecosystem service flow accounts (TG-3.2 Flows Between Environment and Economy) document the benefits that ocean ecosystems provide to coastal communities and the broader economy.
 The governance coordination body (see Section 3.2) should ensure that a "state of the ocean economy" synthesis is prepared and submitted to the planning authority during the diagnostic phase.

 Priority setting and resource allocation.
-Once the diagnostic phase has established the ocean sector's economic significance and asset trajectory, development plan priorities can reflect ocean-related objectives.
 Depletion-adjusted ocean GVA calculations (see TG-1.1 Section 3.4) provide the evidence needed to argue that resource management investment is a precondition for sustaining the ocean economy's contribution to national income.
 If fish stock accounts show declining biomass, or ecosystem extent accounts show mangrove loss, these trends should be reflected in planning priorities alongside more conventional economic indicators.

 Monitoring and evaluation.
-Ocean accounts provide a built-in monitoring framework for development plan targets related to the ocean sector.
 Because accounts are compiled on a regular cycle using consistent methods, they generate comparable time series that track progress against plan targets.
-The indicators derivable from ocean accounts -- including ocean economy GDP share, fish stock biomass trends, ecosystem extent changes, and depletion-adjusted income measures -- can serve as headline indicators for ocean-related development plan objectives.
-This approach aligns with SEEA EA Chapter 14's observation that "the connectivity and coherence of information sourced from accounts under the SEEA EA framework" is "particularly important when those indicators are designed to support national policies related to sustainable development"[4].
+The indicators derivable from ocean accounts—including ocean economy GDP share, fish stock biomass trends, ecosystem extent changes, and depletion-adjusted income measures—can serve as headline indicators for ocean-related development plan objectives.
+This approach aligns with SEEA EA Chapter 14's guidance that the coherence of information across accounts is particularly important when indicators are designed to support national sustainability policies[4].

 3.1.3 Blue economy strategies

 A blue economy strategy grounded in ocean accounts can specify targets in terms of measurable account entries: ocean economy GVA growth rates that do not exceed sustainable yield limits; ecosystem extent targets for mangrove restoration or marine protected area expansion; condition thresholds for coral reef health or water quality that must be maintained as ocean industries expand.
-This approach moves blue economy strategies beyond aspirational statements towards quantified, monitorable commitments.
+See TG-2.5 Structure and Function of the Ocean Economy for the account structures that underpin blue economy measurement.

 3.1.4 Aligning compilation cycles with planning timelines

 A persistent challenge in using environmental-economic accounts for planning is the lag between the reference period of the accounts and the planning decisions they are intended to inform.
 Many countries compile national accounts with a one- to two-year lag, and environmental accounts may face additional delays due to the complexity of ecosystem data collection.
-Countries seeking to embed ocean accounts in development planning should address this timing challenge through three strategies.
+Countries should address this timing challenge through three strategies.

 First, establish a regular compilation schedule aligned with the planning cycle.
-If the national development plan is reviewed every five years, annual ocean accounts should be compiled and released at least six months before the review begins, so that the diagnostic phase has access to the most recent data.
+The coordination body should establish a release date that provides sufficient lead time for analytical synthesis ahead of the planning review diagnostic phase, typically six months or more, subject to national planning cycles.
 Second, consider producing provisional or "flash" estimates for the most recent period, following the approach used by many NSOs for preliminary GDP estimates.
 Even approximate figures for the latest year are more useful for planning than precise figures that arrive after decisions have been made.
 Third, use asset account projections to extend the time horizon beyond the latest available data.
 The asset account structure (opening stock, additions, reductions, closing stock) supports forward projection under alternative policy scenarios, as demonstrated in the MTEF integration procedures described in TG-1.1 Section 3.6.

 3.2 Inter-Ministerial Coordination Models